Find Cheap Motorcycle Insurance Quotes in Your Area

 - Has pedals and can be propelled by human power

-- Has a seat or saddle that can be used by the driver
+- Has a seat or saddle for the driver

 - Has two or three wheels

-- Has a motor with a maximum of two brake horsepower
+- Has a motor with a maximum of 2 brake horsepower (BHP)

 - Cannot travel over 30 miles per hour on level ground

-You’re not required to wear a helmet or eye protection in Florida while driving a moped, and you’re not required to carry insurance, though we recommend that you do as a precaution.
-But if you have a passenger on the moped that is under the age of 16, they need to wear a helmet at all times.
+You’re not required to wear a helmet or eye protection in Florida while driving a moped, and you’re not required to carry insurance, either.
+If you're transporting a passenger younger than 16, that person must wear a helmet at all times.
+Rules aside, we think both helmets and insurance are must-haves for any moped rider.

 Florida Scooter Laws